okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/create-service-app/index.md

     }
     ```

 4. From the response, copy the `client_id` value, in this example `0oaaaboyxsbrWdsk81d6`, to your Postman environment's `clientId` variable.
+Save the environment.

 5. Verify the application is available by calling the following GET API from the Risk Integration Postman collection: **Admin: API to get all OAuth service clients** (`{{url}}/oauth2/v1/clients`).